 Corbin’s job is to make sure that its full fleet of Class 7 and 8 trucks are in good running condition on any given day.

-So even though his employer is connected to the biodiesel industry, if the fuel didn’t perform, he wouldn’t use it.
+So even though his employer is connected to the renewable diesel industry, if the fuel didn’t perform, he wouldn’t use it.

 That, however, has not been an issue.
-With biodiesel:
+With renewable diesel:

 - The fleet’s miles per gallon have stayed steady

 - The added lubricity has reduced wear on engine components

 - The cleaner-burning fuel has helped the trucks’ after-treatment systems

 “Our company can’t operate without the trucks.”
 Corbin says.
 “I certainly wouldn’t put anything into the vehicles that isn’t going to perform and keep them on the road on a daily basis.”

 Renewable diesel has also made good financial sense for Mahoney Environmental.
 It often pays less for renewable diesel than petroleum diesel throughout the country.

 The company gets further savings in its home state of Illinois, where renewable diesel blends of B11 and above are exempt from the state’s 6.25 percent sales tax.